By Tom Pawlak — GBI Technical Advisor

 Todd Lynch, one of our valued employees, brought in a damaged plastic panel from the back end of an 11-year-old pop-up camper and asked if it was worth fixing.
 It came from his hunting camper which had been rear-ended.
 He just wanted it to be functional.
 The impact had made cracks at nearly every screw hole for holding the panel in place, making it doubtful it would last another trip down the highway.

-The panel was made with thermal formed plastic and was likely built using a vacuum- formed sheet-molding process.
-Plastic sheet roughly 1/16″ thick is heated to the point of softening, placed over a mold and drawn into the form under vacuum.
+The panel was made with thermal-formed plastic and was likely built using a vacuum-formed sheet-molding process.
+Plastic sheet that’s roughly 1/16″ thick is heated to the point of softening, placed over a mold, and drawn into the form under vacuum.
 The reshaped plastic is then allowed to cool before it is removed from the mold and trimmed to final size.
 This process is still in use today to make simple molded shapes like inside panels for refrigerator doors.
-I was pretty sure the plastic was ABS or PVC, which our epoxy adheres to if it is sanded or exposed briefly to the flame of a propane torch.
+I was pretty sure the plastic was ABS or PVC, which WEST SYSTEM Epoxy adheres to if it is sanded or exposed briefly to the flame of a propane torch.

 To be sure the epoxy would stick, I performed a quick adhesion test with G/5 Five-Minute Adhesive®.
 If G/5 worked, I knew G/flex® would stick even better but I would get my answer the same day instead of waiting overnight for G/flex to cure.
 First, I sanded the portion of the surface, then sanded plus flame treated (with a propane torch) another portion.
 Next, I glued fiberglass laminate strips (1 16″-thick × ¾”-wide × 2″-long) in place.
 I glued only half of each fiberglass tab to the plastic, leaving the other end free so I would have a short handle to pull up on to cause something to break.
 As I had hoped for, the break occurred in the G/5-to-fiberglass bond and not in the bond to the camper panel.